pivotal-cf/docs-pks/shutdown-startup.hbs.md

 ####<a id="stop-tkgi-control"></a>Stop TKGI Control Plane Processes

-To stop Tanzu Kubernetes Grid Integrated Edition control plane processes and services, do the following:
+To stop {{  vars.product }} control plane processes and services, do the following:

-1. Using the BOSH CLI, retrieve the BOSH deployment ID of your Tanzu Kubernetes Grid Integrated Edition deployment by running the following command:
+1. Using the BOSH CLI, retrieve the BOSH deployment ID of your {{  vars.product }} deployment by running the following command:

     ```
     bosh deployments
     ```
-    The Tanzu Kubernetes Grid Integrated Edition deployment ID is `pivotal-container-service-` followed by a unique BOSH-generated hash.
+    The {{  vars.product }} deployment ID is `pivotal-container-service-` followed by a unique BOSH-generated hash.

 1. Stop the TKGI control plane VM by running the following command: